• Skip to primary navigation

 Access the archive of decluttering articles now.

-• If you have kids, please read my FREE mini-ebook available: Guiding Children to Declutter.
+If you have kids, please also read my FREE mini-ebook available: Guiding Children to Declutter.
 It may completely change how you approach decluttering with your kids!
+Giving your kids a good foundation of decluttering skills will help them get started in life with a good understanding of decluttering, which is an important part of teaching them how to avoid clutter in the first place.

 Take a Sneak Peek at the the Declutter Tasks

 If you want that sneak peek into the tasks for each week, everything you need is in the Printable Pack.
-Download yours today and get it printed and ready!
+Download yours today so you can print it and be ready!
 Order the Printable Pack HERE.
-(The Printable Pack is NOT REQUIRED, but it will help a lot!)
+(The Printable Pack is NOT REQUIRED to participate in the free challenge, but it will help a lot!)

 I don’t always show up everywhere on social media all the time (I try to keep boundaries for my sanity), but I always read and respond to blog comments, so just ask if you have thoughts or questions!